-- the medicine container is labelled separately with the name of the pupil, dose and frequency of administration and any expiry date; - staff and the pupil know where the medicines are stored and who holds the key; - a record is kept of all medication administered; and - a regular check is made to ensure that a medicine is not out of date, e.g. epi-pen.
+- the medicine container is labelled separately with the name of the pupil, dose and frequency of administration and any expiry date; - staff and the pupil know where the medicines are stored and where the key is placed; - a record is kept of all medication administered; and - a regular check is made to ensure that a medicine is not out of date, e.g. Epi-Pen.

-Medication for personal use by members of staff must also be kept in a secure location e.g. handbags; etc containing such items must be locked away and not left in the classroom where pupils could gain access to them.
+Medication for personal use by members of staff must also be kept in a secure location.
+For example handbags; etc containing such items, must be kept in a secure location and not left in the classroom where pupils could gain access to them.